Active Searches DSG Koya

 We recognize that there is a spectrum of lived and professional experience that will set candidates up for success in this role.
 While no one candidate will have every experience outlined in the position description, ideal candidates will display the following professional and personal qualities, skills and characteristics:

-Strategic and Visionary Leader
+Strategic and Visionary Leadership

-The ED is a strategic and visionary leader with a track record of successfully shaping and refining an overarching vision and building effective strategies to achieve outcomes.
+The CEO is a strategic and visionary leader with a track record of successfully shaping and refining an overarching vision and building effective strategies to achieve outcomes.
 The ideal candidate brings demonstrated knowledge of the strategies needed to advance the work of a mission-driven organization from funding to mission delivery.
-The ED will naturally inspire the staff, Board and members to see where the industry could and should be going and push the organization forward in a collaborative manner.
-While the ED may not be an artist themself, they must understand how creative practice transforms people and spaces.
-The ability to identify and engage the next generation of donors, clients, funders and partners is critical to advancing LAND's mission..
+The CEO will naturally inspire the staff, Board and members to see where the industry could and should be going and push the organization forward in a collaborative manner.
+While the CEO may not be an artist themself, they must understand how creative practice transforms people and spaces.
+The ability to identify and engage the next generation of donors, clients, funders and partners is critical to advancing LAND's mission.
 The ideal candidate has the curiosity and drive to ensure LAND stays ahead of trends impacting the sector and continues to develop new and unique opportunities to serve the mission.

-A Passionate Ambassador & Fundraiser
+Passionate Ambassador & Fundraiser

-The ED is a compelling storyteller who can translate the organization’s mission into inspiring narratives that engage diverse audiences.
+The CEO is a compelling storyteller who can translate the organization’s mission into inspiring narratives that engage diverse audiences.
 They see community engagement as more than outreach—it’s a philosophy that guides every project—and they can articulate what meaningful engagement looks like and how it leads to stronger outcomes.
 This executive is a confident spokesperson who inherently enjoys the external side of the role, working to inspire enthusiastic engagement and broader, deeper interest in the organization.
-The ED is experienced at representing their organizations in regional and national business, government and civic arenas and is effective at conveying a mission and vision to a broad range of constituents.
-The ED believes deeply in building and nurturing a robust network of relationships to foster collaboration and advance the mission.
+The CEO is experienced at representing their organizations in regional and national business, government and civic arenas and is effective at conveying a mission and vision to a broad range of constituents.
+The CEO believes deeply in building and nurturing a robust network of relationships to foster collaboration and advance the mission.
 The ideal candidate brings proven experience identifying, conceptualizing and executing strategies to build and diversify funding streams.
-The ED must enjoy fundraising and business development and bring a track record of success in this area that includes the acquisition of major gifts and grants from foundations, corporations, individuals and the public sector at the local, state, regional and/or national level.
+The CEO must enjoy fundraising and business development and bring a track record of success in this area that includes the acquisition of major gifts and grants from foundations, corporations, individuals and the public sector at the local, state, regional and/or national level.

 Nonprofit Management & Business Acumen

 The ideal candidate is experienced in change management with strong operational and financial management experience.
-The ED has a track record of sound financial planning, oversight and accountability, with the ability to clearly communicate financial status to the Board.
+The CEO has a track record of sound financial planning, oversight and accountability, with the ability to clearly communicate financial status to the Board.
 The ideal candidate possesses the ability to properly balance collaboration and decisiveness, understanding where input is needed and then driving effectively and efficiently toward execution.
 Candidates must bring experience leveraging data and tracking systems to assess capacity, determine business strengths and weaknesses, make informed project decisions and position the organization to take on larger, more transformative work.
 An engaging and supportive leader with the capacity to promote and embed accountability across the organization, this leader will have a track record of motivating and inspiring others to achieve impact through creativity, teamwork and by leveraging individual strengths to meet organizational goals.
 The ideal candidate understands and implements best nonprofit management practices and planning, including compelling internal and external communication, effective marketing strategies, management succession and, most importantly, ensuring that overall day-to-day operations are aligned with strategic goals.
-The ED understands the importance of a robust partnership with the Board and will possess the knowledge and ability to ensure that the Board is achieving its primary responsibilities of best practice governance and fundraising.
+The CEO understands the importance of a robust partnership with the Board and will possess the knowledge and ability to ensure that the Board is achieving its primary responsibilities of best practice governance and fundraising.

 Commitment to Diversity, Equity, Inclusion and Accessibility

-The ED will play a critical role in prioritizing equity as a driver across the placemaking, public art, design and community development movement.
+The CEO will play a critical role in prioritizing equity as a driver across the placemaking, public art, design and community development movement.
 This leadership spans LAND’s efforts to build a diverse and inclusive workforce, to strategies that create a pipeline for equitable leadership within the field, to investing in programming and strategies that promote diversity and inclusion in the communities where LAND works.
 The ideal candidate will bring expertise, an innovative and open mindset and a commitment to inclusive practice in their approach.

 Passion for the Mission

-The ED believes deeply in the power of public art, design, placemaking and cultural expression to strengthen social connections and foster healthy communities.
+The CEO believes deeply in the power of public art, design, placemaking and cultural expression to strengthen social connections and foster healthy communities.
 The ideal candidate possesses high artistic and creative standards with a demonstrated ability to nurture and manage a creative culture, attract artists and staff and work collaboratively to develop ideas with the highest standards of artistic excellence and creative opportunity.
-The next ED brings a sincere belief that everyone should have access to welcoming spaces for residents and visitors alike.
-It is imperative that the ED models a leadership style that stays true to the values of the organization and engenders trust.
+The CEO brings a sincere belief that everyone should have access to welcoming spaces for residents and visitors alike.
+It is imperative that the CEO models a leadership style that stays true to the values of the organization and engenders trust.
 Moreover, the ideal candidate is an individual of unquestioned integrity, ethics and values; someone who can be trusted without reservation.

 Compensation & Benefits

-The compensation range for this role is $175,000 - $200,000 and includes a competitive benefits package.
+The compensation range for this role is $175,000 - $225,000 and includes a competitive benefits package.

 About Cleveland and Northeastern Ohio